sharifinjf/DAT/README.md

 ```

 Data creation should be under the GPU environment.
+DAT works with both versions of the nuScenes dataset: v1.0-trainval and v1.0-mini.
+The v1.0-mini version is a good option for debugging.
+The dataset path must be set in the `configs/centerpoint` directory and in the `evaluate.py` file.

 ```
 # nuScenes
 #python tools/create_data.py nuscenes_data_prep --root_path NUSCENES_DATASET_ROOT --version v1.0-trainval --timesteps 7
+#python tools/create_data.py nuscenes_data_prep --root_path NUSCENES_DATASET_ROOT --version v1.0-mini --timesteps 7

 ```